kodecocodes/objective-c-style-guide/useful_scripts/README.md

 **Description:**

 This script can be useful if your project customer gives you only Retina images with incorrect filenames.
 Script generates standard images from you images set and automatically appends '@2x' file postfix.

+## iOS Application Loading Screens Maker

+**Description:**

+This script generates all required loading screens for iPhone and iPad applications from single image with 2048x2048 resolution.

 ## Simple File Renamer